[ << ] [ >> ] [] [] [] [ ? ]

 .balign <byte_count>[,<fill>][,<maxpad>]

-Insert as much fill bytes as required to reach an address which is dividable by <byte_count>.
-For example .balign 2 would make an alignment to the next 16-bit boundary.
+Insert as many fill bytes as required to reach an address which is dividable by <byte_count>.
+For example .balign 2 would make an alignment to the next 16-bit boundary, on a target with 8-bit addressable memory.
 The padding bytes are initialized by <fill>, when given.
 The optional third argument defines a maximum number of padding bytes to use.
 When more are needed then the alignment is not done at all.

 .balignl <bit_count>[,<fill>][,<maxpad>]